 – Soy video archive from nutritionfacts.org

-Yes absolutely.
-You can make your scramble in advance and use it in your lunch box, in a sandwich, or in a burrito or just plain tortillas.
+Yes.
+You can make your scramble in advance and use it in your lunch box, a sandwich, a burrito, or just plain tortillas.

 You can also reheat the tofu scramble in the microwave.
 It’ll be nice and warm in about a minute.

 I wouldn’t meal prep it for more than a couple of days in advance, though, as it’s such an easy recipe to make in just 5 minutes.

 Make ahead: tofu scramble is an excellent recipe for meal prep because it keeps well in the fridge for several days.

 Feel free to make a double batch and keep the leftover for a quick lunch or dinner.

 Refrigerator: transfer leftovers in an airtight container and keep them in the fridge for up to 3 days.

 Reheat: warm it in the microwave for 2 minutes or on a pan with a splash of unsweetened non-dairy milk.